 Tax Credits for Contractors – The Savings You Might Be Missing Out On

-Many contractors mistakenly assume that their operations are not high tech enough to qualify for the Federal Research and Development Tax Credit or that tax strategy is reserved for other industries.
+Many contractors mistakenly assume that their operations are not high-tech enough to qualify for the Federal Research and Development Tax Credit or that tax strategy is reserved for other industries.
 The truth is that contractors frequently qualify for this source of tax savings.

 What Exactly Is the R&D Tax Credit?

-In December 2015 Congress passed the Protecting Americans from Tax Hikes Act (PATH) which included a provision that made the R&D credit permanent allowing companies to plan with at least some certainty.
+In December 2015, Congress passed the Protecting Americans from Tax Hikes Act (PATH) which included a provision that made the R&D credit permanent, allowing companies to plan with at least some certainty.

 More importantly, the PATH Act eliminated limitations caused by the Alternative Minimum Tax (AMT).
 The complexities of the AMT are beyond the scope of this blog.
 To paraphrase, many companies who did invest time and resources to track and generate the R&D Credit found that their owner’s ability to utilize the credit was significantly limited once the credit reached their personal tax returns.
 As of January 1, 2016, the AMT no longer impacts the ability to use credits if the claiming company has annual gross receipts of $50 million or less.
-For startup companies –in business five years or less and with annual average gross receipts of $5 million or less – the credit can be utilized to offset employer payroll taxes.
+For startup companies –in business for five years or less and with annual average gross receipts of $5 million or less – the credit can be utilized to offset employer payroll taxes.

 How Much is the R&D Tax Credit Worth?

 Let’s look a little closer at those expenses.
 Wages include not only those of the staff directly performing the qualified activity but also those related to a supervising or support role.
-Supplies include any items consumed during the qualified activity with the exception of capital expenditures that would be depreciated.
+Supplies include any items consumed during the qualified activity, with the exception of capital expenditures that would be depreciated.
 Contracted research could very well be the cost of your subcontractors on a project.